Azure-Samples/iot-edge-deployment-engine/README.md

 - PowerShell 7.0.6 LTS or PowerShell 7.1.3 or higher (on Windows only: Windows PowerShell 5.1 is sufficient)
 - [Az PowerShell][def6]
 - Have an IoT Hub available.
-- In your IoT Hub, assign your own user to the RBAC roles `IoT Hub Registry Contributor` and `IoT Hub Twin Contributor`.
+- In your IoT Hub, assign your own user to the RBAC roles `IoT Hub Registry Contributor`, `IoT Hub Twin Contributor` and `IoT Hub Data Contributor`.
 This will give your developer account permissions to run the Function and Tester application with Visual Studio (Code) using the Azure credentials.
+- Have a Azure Key Vault available with managed identity authorization.
+- In your Azure Key Vault, assign your own user to the RBAC roles `Key Vault Secrets User` and `Key Vault Secrets Officer`.
+This will give your developer account permissions to run the Function and Tester application with Visual Studio (Code) using the Azure credentials.
+The latter one is not required to run the program but it allows you to add secrets to the Key Vault which are used to replaced the placeholders in the manifest file with sensitive data.

 #### Setup App Registrations via PowerShell

 The following steps need to be executed manually due to limited permissions we will be assigning to a Service Principal to run other parts via GitHub Actions.

 1. Execute `Connect-AzAccount -subscriptionId <yourSubscriptionId> -tenantId <yourTenantId>` to login to your Azure subscription in your PowerShell session

 2. Execute the [PowerShell script][def3] by specifying the parameters tenantName (e.g. myTenantName.onmicrosoft.com) and app registration name (e.g. `yourprefixIoTEdgeDeploymentEngine`)

   ```powershell